iuliaiancu/banking/README.md

 **Start the application with the dev profile:**

 The dev profile tries to connect to a MySQL database, so MySQL need to be installed following the steps described in Prerequisites section.
-After that, you need to create a database empty schema called **banking**.
+After that, you need to create a database empty schema called **banking_db**.
 You can use MySQL Workbench to create, or the command line.
 The application when starting with this profile, uses Flyway to create the tables and add initial data.
 The Flyway scripts are run automatically at application start-up.

 After creating database schema, please follow the next steps: